Trust portal

 Sub-processors

-Fourteen active sub-processors (Cloudflare, Fly, Vercel, Supabase, Upstash, Clerk, Polar, Resend, Beehiiv, Sentry, PostHog, GitHub, Nevermined, Skyfire) with regions, data categories, and links to each provider’s DPA.
-View the full list — we commit to 30-day prior notice on additions or changes.
+The active sub-processors (Cloudflare, Fly, Vercel, Supabase, Upstash, Clerk, Polar, Resend, Beehiiv, Sentry, PostHog, GitHub, Nevermined, Skyfire) with regions, data categories, and links to each provider’s DPA.
+View the full list.
+We commit to 30-day prior notice on additions or changes.

 DPA